Experiences & Case Studies - Safe and Sound Protocol

 • Virtually complete decrease in physical stress response in social situations

-• Loss of constant social vigilance: “It's a burden off my shoulders”
+• Loss of constant social vigilance: “It’s a weight off my shoulders”

-• Effortlessly connect with strangers - something not possible before
+• Making contact with strangers effortlessly—something that wasn't possible before

 • Reduced avoidance behavior in public spaces, public transport and social settings